Torvild Aakvaag

 Torvild Aakvaag (27 January 1927 – 9 April 2020) was a Norwegian businessperson.

 He was born in Bærum, and was a cand.jur. by education.
 He was employed in the Norwegian Ministry of Foreign Affairs from 1951 to 1956, but left for a career in Norsk Hydro.
 He was promoted to head of the judicial department in 1967, and head of the petroleum department in 1970.
 He advanced to become assisting director-general in 1977, and director-general (CEO) in 1984.
 He succeeded Odd Narud.
 He stayed in this position until 1991; after this he was chairman of the board from 1992 to 1997.
 He has also been a board member of Orkla Borregaard, Storebrand and Nobel Industrier, and chaired Hydro Aluminium and Korn- og Foderstof Kompagniet.

 He was decorated as a Commander of the Royal Norwegian Order of St. Olav in 1989.

+At the time of his death, he had a reported net worth of NOK 42 billion (£3 billion) through privately held asset vehicles and left the vast majority of his fortune to his grandson, Magnus Aakvaag.